 Military Service Manual Guidance

-Other information that I have been able to find, with the assistance of Mike Kelley (DrillMaster002) reminded me, comes from AFI 34-1201, Protocol:
+Other information that I have been able to find comes from AFI 34-1201, Protocol:

 2.11.10.
 The POW/MIA flag will always be the last flag in any display.

 What that means: In a line of flags, it will be the last flag in the stand.
 When flown from the same halyard as the US and a state flag, it is at the bottom, not in between the US and state.
-[Yes, I am aware that certain agencies have written guidance counter to this.
+Certain agencies have written guidance counter to this.
 My reasoning here comes from extensive research, although certain states have written clear guidance to enforce the display.

 2.11.11.
 The POW/MIA flag will always be the last flag in any display, except on the six national observances for which Congress has ordered display of the POW/MIA flag.
 On these days it is flown immediately below or adjacent to the United States flag as second in order of precedence (however it still would be flown after other national flags).
 The six national observances are National POW/MIA Recognition Day (third Friday of September), Armed Forces Day, Memorial Day, Flag Day, Independence Day and Veterans Day.